samanthacheungg/BINF6310-Group-Project/KYLE_STEP_BY_STEP_GUIDE.md

 ## **STEP 7: Assemble Final Figure 3**

 Once all individual figures are created, you'll combine them into one big figure.
-I'll create a script for you to do this.

 ---